Quasiballistic electron transport in cryogenic SiGe HBTs studied using an exact, semi-analytic solution to the Boltzmann equation: Theory

 \section{Theory}

 We begin by describing the semi-analytical asymptotic approach used to solve the one-dimensional Boltzmann equation describing electron transport across the base.
-Focusing on the DC characteristics, we assume steady transport across a base of width $L$ with prescribed chemical potential boundary conditions.
-Then, the Boltzmann equation for the absolute electronic distribution function $\fl(x)$ is given by:
+Focusing on the DC characteristics, we assume steady transport across a base of width $L$ with prescribed forward and reverse going electron distribution functions at the left and right boundaries, respectively.
+Then, the Boltzmann equation for the electronic distribution function $\fl(x)$ is given by:

-where $\Cllp$ is the collision matrix, $\vxl$ is the group velocity for electronic state $\lambda$, $\M$ is a dimensionless matrix defined as above, $x$ is the spatial coordinate, $ \xbar \equiv x/L$, and $\fl$ is the desired distribution function normalized so that $V^{-1} \sum_{\lambda} \fl (x) = n(x) $, where $V$ is the sample volume and $n(x)$ is the carrier density.
-Observables such as carrier density and electric current are computed by the appropriate Brillouin zone sum~\cite{chen2005nanoscale}.
+where $\Cllp$ is the collision matrix, $\vxl$ is the group velocity for electronic state $\lambda$, $\M$ is a dimensionless matrix defined as above, $x$ is the spatial coordinate, $ \xbar \equiv x/L$, and $\fl$ is the desired distribution function normalized so that $V^{-1} \sum_{\lambda} \fl (x) = n(x) $, where $V$ is a normalizing volume.
+Macroscopic quantities like electric current are computed using the appropriate Brillouin zone sum~\cite{chen2005nanoscale}.

 In this work, we will solve this equation using an exact, semi-analytic asymptotic expansion method originally reported for rarefied gases \cite{sone1969asymptotic} and recently adapted for phonons \cite{Peraud2016a}.
 The theory for phonons is given in detail in Ref.~\cite{Peraud2016a} for an isotropic crystal under the relaxation time approximation.
 Here, we generalize this theory to incorporate the full electron collision matrix and arbitrary crystals and extend its applicability beyond linear deviations from a reference distribution.